-Is Google Analytics 4 (GA4) working optimally for your business?
-When you want insights into your user and customer behavior and ultimately improve your business, you definitely want to use the GA4 platform for data!
+Are you making common GA4 mistakes, or is it working optimally for your business?
+If you're aiming to gain insights into your user and customer behavior and ultimately improve your business, here's why the GA4 platform is essential for your data needs.

 And if you're new to analytics and the GA4 platform, you have nothing to fear!
 WSI recently hosted a webinar titled "Unlocking Google Analytics 4 for Better Business Insights".
 You can watch the recording and use our downloadable GA4 setup checklist to help make your life easier!

 The good news is that WSI has been working with Google Analytics 4 since its launch.
-And we've put together this post to identify the common mistakes that we're finding businesses are already making with GA4
+Let's look at the common mistakes to avoid as a business using GA4 that we have put together.

-One of the great things about GA4 is the ability to customize reports and metrics.
+One of the great things about GA4's features is the ability to customize reports and metrics.
 You know what data you need to improve the performance of your digital marketing campaigns and measure return on investment (ROI), so customize the dashboard to prioritize metrics important to your business.
 Yes, GA4 does offer predefined reports, but it also gives you the opportunity to customize reports based on your specific business needs.
 Why be like everyone else when you can be the best you?
-The same goes for GA4 reports.
+The same goes for Google Analytics 4 custom reports.

 Not Adjusting How Long Google Retains Tracking Data